SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 profile : string as path = "variants.profile"
 ~~~~~

-where the `variants.profile` explicitely publishes all variant parameters:
+where the `variants.profile` explicitely publishes all variant parameters that have been chosen by the user:
 ~~~~~
 @format=datatools::configuration::variant
 #@format.version=1.0